-If you’re looking for something budget-friendly, Chic and Basic Ramblas is a cool, stripped-back hotel located just off La Rambla (Barcelona’s main thoroughfare).
+Hotel chic&basic Ramblas is a cool, stripped-back hotel located just off La Rambla (Barcelona’s main thoroughfare).
 Despite the name, the decor is much less basic than you’d imagine.
 Communal areas are vibrant, with a retro, pastel green SEAT 600 car in the lobby; a stylish white billiards table; and stacks of vintage leather suitcases.
-Rooms are cheap, so they’re fairly small and are sparse in terms of amenities.
-However, they’re comfortable and kitted out in a charming, Mid-Century style.
+Rooms are cheap, comfortable and kitted out in a charming, mid-century style.

 La Casa Gran is an old-school bed and breakfast in the middle of the affluent L’Eixample area of Barcelona.
 This small hotel has a family feel and offers personalised service and cheap rooms.
 The owners live on the premises, meaning you’re always well looked after.
-The most charming element of this B&B, however, is its sunny terrace where you’ll enjoy an ample breakfast (fresh bread, home-made treats, fruit, cold cuts, patisseries, etc) while listening to the sweet, soothing sounds of jazz.
+The most charming element of this B&B, however, is the sunny terrace where you’ll enjoy an ample breakfast (fresh bread, home-made treats, fruit, cold cuts and patisseries) while listening to the sweet, soothing sounds of jazz.

 The Praktik chain creates cheap, unique hotels with various themes.
-Praktik Èssens has a perfume theme – each floor has a different scent – and also develops fragrances based on the odours found in Barcelona (the sea, the flowers and the plants), which guests can purchase.
-Praktik Èssens is set in a 19th-century building just off Passeig de Gràcia and is close to Plaça de Catalunya and La Rambla.
-The neat and minimalist decor here features whitewashed exposed-brick walls, natural oak parquet floors and neutral colours.
-Learn about perfume, bottle it, buy it and savour the smell of your trip when you get home for years to come.
+Praktik Èssens has a perfume theme – each floor has a different scent – and also develops fragrances based on the odours found in Barcelona (the sea, the flowers and the plants), which you can purchase.
+It’s set in a 19th-century building just off Passeig de Gràcia, close to Plaça de Catalunya and La Rambla.
+The neat and minimalist decor features whitewashed exposed-brick walls, oak parquet floors and neutral colours.
+Learn about perfume, bottle it, buy it and savour the smell of your trip when you get home.

-Upon entering Casa Gracia, it almost seems like it doesn’t fit the low price tag, with luxurious Art Deco touches, numerous rooms for lounging and tons of activities on offer.
+Upon entering Casa Gracia, it almost seems like it doesn’t fit the low price tag, with luxurious art deco touches, numerous rooms for lounging and tons of activities on offer.
 In addition to private rooms, the hotel offers affordable dorms fitting up to six people, and all feature private bathrooms.
-With a live performance and music space in the basement, a restaurant and bar on the first floor, a rustic kitchen and dining room upstairs, communal areas and a library, there’s so much to do in this building.
-Also, a free walking tour meets in front of the hotel, so you’ll have entertainment both inside and outside.
+With a live performance and music space in the basement, a restaurant and bar on the first floor, a rustic kitchen and dining room upstairs, communal areas and a library, there’s so much to do.
+A free walking tour also meets in front of the hotel, so you’ll have entertainment both inside and outside.

-Sometimes if you want bang for your buck, you’ve got to compromise a little on location.
-However, there’s a metro stop (Paral·lel) near Casa Vaganto that’ll take you to Plaça de Catalunya in under 10 minutes.
-For a fair price, this hotel offers its guests five-star hotel-grade customer service, weekly pintxos and complimentary vino.
+Sometimes if you want bang for your buck, you’ve got to compromise on location.
+However, there’s the Paral-el metro stop near Casa Vaganto that’ll take you to Plaça de Catalunya in under 10 minutes.
+For a fair price, this hotel offers five-star hotel-grade customer service, weekly pintxos (local snacks) and complimentary vino.
 The hotel has a sociable hostel feel with luxury finishings and boho decor – combining mismatched flea-market finds, furniture and traveller trinkets with plants, woven rugs and Aztec patterns.
-It’s one for the travel veterans out there.
+It’s one for the travel veterans.

-Fostering a good relationship with its neighbours by maintaining good communication and open invitations to events, Chic and Basic Born features a downstairs café that feels like a library and is often frequented by El Born residents.
-The hotel’s building has original details such as a grand marble staircase with a chandelier and old Spanish tiles, and many of its rooms have balconies.
-Each bedroom has a shower in the middle of the room with a jewel-like LED curtain, which guests can change the colour of or turn off completely.
+Fostering a good relationship with its neighbours by maintaining good communication and open invitations to events, chic&basic Born has a downstairs cafe that feels like a library and is often frequented by El Born residents.
+The building has original details such as a grand marble staircase with a chandelier and old Spanish tiles, and many of the rooms have balconies.
+Each bedroom has a shower in the middle of the room with a jewel-like LED curtain, of which you can change the colour or turn off completely.
 The hotel also features art by local artist Maria de Amantes.

-Fans of Mid-Century design won’t be disappointed by this affordable hotel, which is just a short walk away from Passeig de Gràcia in the centre of Barcelona.
-As well as being on the doorstep of the city’s best designer shops, it’s also within walking distance of some of the city’s most popular Gaudí landmarks (Sagrada Família, Casa Batlló and Casa Milà).
-Packed with furniture from the ’60s and ’70s and bright, patterned rooms, Retrome offers a laid-back vibe.
+Fans of mid-century design won’t be disappointed by this affordable hotel, which is just a short walk away from Passeig de Gràcia in the centre of Barcelona.
+As well as being on the doorstep of the best designer shops in the city, it’s also within walking distance of some of the most popular Gaudí landmarks (Sagrada Família, Casa Batlló and Casa Milà).
+Packed with furniture from the 60s and 70s and bright, patterned rooms, Retrome offers a laid-back vibe.

-This budget hotel resides in an old furniture warehouse and retains its industrial feel – picture high ceilings, polished cement walls and exposed pipes.
-Magatzem 128 also has a sense of minimalist simplicity about it – it’s sleek and hip – but everything serves a purpose.
+This budget hotel resides in an old furniture warehouse and retains an industrial feel – picture high ceilings, polished cement walls and exposed pipes.
+Magatzem 128 also has a sense of minimalist simplicity about it, but everything serves a purpose.
 Coffee is available in the mornings free of charge, and local art adorns the walls.
-Hipsters will love this reasonably priced hotel, which is located far enough away from Barcelona’s busy tourist areas that you’ll feel like a resident.
+Hipsters will love this reasonably priced hotel, which is located far enough from Barcelona’s busy tourist areas that you’ll feel like a resident.

-Regardless of your mood on arrival, you’ll be impressed by the location of this cheap hotel.
-Located in the middle of Barcelona’s ancient Gothic Quarter, The Moods Catedral overlooks a timeworn Roman wall and is a stone’s throw from Barcelona Cathedral.
+Located in the middle of the ancient Gothic Quarter, The Moods Catedral overlooks a timeworn Roman wall and is a stone’s throw from Barcelona Cathedral.
 It’s in a good spot, with Plaça Reial (a popular plaza packed with restaurants and bars) and the Picasso Museum just a short walk away.
-Inside, the hostel’s walls are decorated in earthy, warm hues with nature-inspired prints and well-placed lighting, creating a relaxing, spa-like ambience – just the ticket after a long day of walking around the city’s busy streets.
+Inside, the hostel walls are decorated in earthy, warm hues with nature-inspired prints and well-placed lighting, creating a relaxing, spa-like ambience – just the ticket after a long day of walking around the busy streets.

 The rooms at this three-star hotel are decorated in classy monochrome tones and come with soundproof windows and walls to keep out the chatter from the streets below (it’s in the middle of the lively El Born neighbourhood).
-Barceloneta Beach is a 15-minute walk away, and heaps of restaurants and bars are on the hotel’s doorstep, too.
+La Barceloneta beach is around a 15-minute walk away, and heaps of restaurants and bars are on the doorstep.
 Breakfast is included in the room rate and will more than set you up for a day of sightseeing.
-The high number of repeat visitors at this hotel proves that it’s doing something right.